 At most, it might cause a person to develop allergies to materials such as nickel, chromium, or bronze over time.
 People who are already allergic to these metals could possibly have their allergies triggered upon fretting and plucking one of these strings on acoustic and/or electric guitars.

 With that said, some of the actions performed by certain artists, such as “licking” the strings, should not be emulated.
-Besides, you could get sick with all the pollutants that adhere to strings as they’re played and exposed to the environment.
-Furthermore, that heavy metal comprising the string can be absorbed more effectively through your saliva, notably during the string’s corrosion process.
+Besides, you could get sick with all the pollutants that adhere to strings as they're played and exposed to the environment.
+Furthermore, the heavy metal comprising the string can be absorbed more effectively through your saliva, notably during the string's corrosion process.

 Six Guitar Strings Safety Tips

 Even though we've already stated that there are no significant dangers in handling guitar strings, there are always some precautionary methods that are very convenient to observe to avoid potential hazards.
 We'll be outlining 6 safety tips to follow to prevent any damage resulting from guitar strings: